Ticino declares coronavirus state of emergency

 The southern Swiss canton of Ticino, bordering Italy, is maintaining a state of emergency, shuttering cinemas, ski resorts, gyms, nightclubs and non-compulsory schools.
 The canton is attempting to control the threat of coronavirus in the face of around 68,000 workers who cross the border from Italy each day.

-On Wednesday, the same day that the Geneva-based World Health Organization labeled coronavirus as a pandemic, the Ticino cantonal authorities said its state of emergency would stay in place until at least the end of the month.
+On Wednesday, the same day that the Geneva-based World Health Organization labeled coronavirus as a pandemic, the Ticino cantonal authorities said its state of emergency would stay in place until March 29.
 The shut-down does not affect higher education or vocational training establishments.

+Among the 12 measures introduced in Ticino is one that discourages people aged over-65 from looking after children or taking public transport.
+Restaurants have also been told to limit seatings to no more than 50 people.

 Also on Wednesday, the Swiss government closed nine border crossing points to Italy.
 The move is designed to better control and monitor the influx of workers from its southern neighbor.
 However, the government has resisted closing down the border altogether.